How Recommendation Engine Works?

 Interested in learning our new approach to data delivery?

 Broadly based on their operations recommender systems can be divided into 3 types:

-1. Collaborative filtering recommendation engine:Focuses on analyzing customer behavior, activities, or preferences to predict ratings or suggest products.
+1. Collaborative filtering:Focuses on analyzing customer behavior, activities, or preferences to predict ratings or suggest products.
 Collects large amounts of information on customers’ behavior, activities, or preferences to predict what users will like based on the similarity with other users.
 Customer attributes like demographics and psychographics are used in identifying similar customers.

 Amazon is the pioneer in implementing collaborative filtering; it works on collecting preferences from distinct users from which a customer * product matrix is developed.
 As we see in the following figure user (3) and user(m-1) have similar likes, so we can recommend item(n) to user(3).

 Collaborative filtering is further divided into user-item and item-item.
 User-item filtering looks for like-minded customers based on their common rating patterns.
 In item-item filtering similarity between pairs of items is calculated.
 To summarize, collaborative filtering works on the principle: you are likely to like what others similar to you like ….. .
 Techniques like matrix factorization are used in collaborative filtering.